Federal Work-Study & Community Service Work-Study Positions

 It is a student's responsibility to find a work-study position.
 The Career Services Office, located in the Student Success Center, suite 125, maintains a student jobs database.Titan Jobs contains work-study, student assistant, internship and permanent job listings.
 We also encourage students to contact departments related to their fields of endeavor in addition to these postings, as some positions are not announced.
 It is important to look for and secure a position early during the fall term.
 Positions do become available throughout the semesters, but in small numbers.

 To qualify for the work-study aid, the students must file FAFSA, receive and accept financial aid on their award notice.
-In addition, students wishing to receive work-study aid must talk to a financial aid counselor.
 The students must be enrolled at least half time in order to maintain their eligibility throughout the employment.

-Note: If you do not qualify for work-study or you are an international student, you can still be employed as a student assistant.
-Student assistant wages are paid solely by the employer and, unlike work-study, count as the financial contribution towards your education (if you are applying for financial aid).
+Note: If you do not qualify for work-study or you are an international student, you may still be employed as a student assistant.
+Student assistant wages are paid solely by the employer.
 Titan Jobs also contains listings for part-time student assistant positions (no work-study award needed).